MicrosoftDocs/azure-devops-yaml-schema/task-reference/docker-v0.md

 **`memory`** - **Memory limit**<br>
 `string`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-The maximum amount of memory available to the container as a integer with optional suffixes like '2GB'.
+Specifies the maximum amount of memory available to the container as a integer with optional suffixes, for example `2GB`.
 <!-- :::editable-content-end::: -->
 <br>